 Graphic designer with a strong passion for print, visual identity and digital design.

-I thrive in environments surrounded by others with passion and empathy and am consistently driven to design for good, for the future and for the people.
-My ultimate goal is to continue doing what I love whilst learning as much as possible along the way!
+I thrive in empathetic, purpose-driven environments and am consistently driven to design for good, for the future, and for the people.

 Design works